AvocadoCoin Self Reported Market Capitalization Achieves $5.67 Billion (AVDO)

 - Jeff in Space (JEFF) traded 2.2% lower against the dollar and now trades at $2.75 or 0.00010076 BTC.

-AvocadoCoin launched on August 1st, 2019.
+AvocadoCoin’s genesis date was August 1st, 2019.
 AvocadoCoin’s total supply is 21,000,000 tokens.
+The official website for AvocadoCoin is www.avocadocoin.com.
 AvocadoCoin’s official Twitter account is @avocadocoin and its Facebook page is accessible here.
-The official website for AvocadoCoin is www.avocadocoin.com.

 [Telegram](https://t.me/avocadocoin)